JayJayTing/Contacts/README.md

 Contacts Summary:

-This is the project for tilr recruitment test.
+This is the project for tilr.
 The following is made with React, with a backend of node.js, with design features of antd and some css.